 Motorcycle accident victims sustain similar injuries due to how they happen, and some patterns can be observed in the types and severity of injuries.

 Injuries to the head are common in motorcycle accident victims and can happen regardless of whether the rider is wearing a helmet or not.
-This could happen when a person hits the ground, hits another object, or is hit with so much force that the brain is shaken inside of the skull.
+This could occur when a person hits the ground, hits another object, or is hit with so much force the brain is shaken inside the skull.
 A person could be left with permanent mental and physical disabilities due to these injuries and could sustain: